galaxyproject/galaxy-hub/src/news/2020-11-galaxy-release-20-09/index.md

 ---------------------------------------
 Galaxy administrators can now configure different sources from which users may upload files.
-These include global or user-specifc webdav servers, dropbox accounts as well as FTP and regular filesystem locations.
+These include global or user-specific WebDAV servers, dropbox accounts as well as FTP and regular filesystem locations.
 Developers can add new types of sources by adding [PyFileSystem2](https://docs.pyfilesystem.org/en/latest/introduction.html) compatible plugins.